7 min read

 HTTP/2 Flow Control Deadlock

-The flow involved two services, A and B, and two separate endpoint calls, each of which handle Reactive streams of data (Flux<Data>):
+The process involved two services, A and B, and two separate endpoint calls, each handling reactive streams of data:

 1. A -> B to retrieve data S (c1)